umeshramya/jwt-http/README.md

 ```
 ## POST method routing
 ```
-    app.postMethod("/mypost", true,function(req, res, reqBody){
+    app.postMethod("/mypost", true, function(req, res){
+       //req.body contanes the posted data
-        var data= JSON.parse(reqBody);//reqBody is data received
+        var data= querystring.parse(req.body);//use querystring module to parse the data

         // now use posted data as per need
-        // after processing, if data need to send back to client var processed_data = JSON.stringify({"Processed" : "result"})
+        // after processing, if data need to send back to client

+        var processed_data = JSON.stringify(data)
         app.HTTPMsgs.sendJSON(req, res, processed_data);
     });
 ```
 ## Middlewere
+1. Middlewere are essentially functions.
+They process and passes the result to next middlewere or final function
+2. middle were can manipulate the req and res.
+When tthey return a value or values it gets stored in previous argument of next middlewere or final function.
-1. if the midddle were returns false then `res.end()` will be trigered stops the  further process next function or middlewere
+3. if the midddle were returns false then `res.end()` will be triger a stop to further process next function or middlewere.
-2. `previous` variable stores the object returned by previous which can be used by next middlewere this can chained to next function to by just returning it
-3. *Middle were are to writen before routes declaration starts*
+4. *Middle were are to writen before routes declaration starts*
+5. Middlewere can be classified into two types generic and specific.
+6. Generic applies all backend routes, unless useMiddleWere argument is set false while getMethod and postMethod is being set.

-###  Middle for all routes
+###  Middle for all routes (Generic)
 ```
     app.use(function(req, res, previous){
         //do the process of middle were here console.log("general middle were");
         return previous
     });
 ```
-### Middle were for selected routes
+### Middle were for selected routes (specific)
 ```
     //write middle were as function
     var curMiddlewere = funtion(req, res, previous){